taka3des/letter-prime/README.md

 Generates primes for arbitrary letters

 ## Demo
 300-digit-long prime forming "PRIME" (folded every 30 digits).
-See Example (ASCII) how to generate
+See Example (ASCII) how to generate.

     111111111111111111111111111111
     000011222211166611911191444441